DETAILED ACTION

 Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Chao transmission arbitration between collocated radios, in the system of Hammer.
 Doing so would have allowed to implement simultaneous transmissions by the collocated radios thus increasing functionality of the device.

-Lastly, neither Hammer, nor Chao disclose obtaining “an indication of a received signal strength of a wireless signal received via the first radio and/or the second radio” as part of the at least one parameter.
+Lastly, neither Hammer, nor Chao disclose that the obtained at least one parameter also indicates “(a) a received signal strength of a wireless signal received from at least one external device via the first radio and/or the second radio”.

 Husted in col. 1 lines 11 – 17 teaches that when wireless devices are in close proximity to each other, communication from one wireless device may interfere with communication from the other wireless device.
 For example, when Bluetooth and wireless local area network (WLAN) devices operate in close proximity to each other, the radio protocol of one device can interfere with the radio protocol of the other device.
 Husted discloses a method of overcoming this problem.
-In particular, Husted teaches: “after a determination that a transmission operation is to be performed by the first radio”, “obtain at least one parameter, the at least one parameter comprising
+In particular, Husted teaches: “make a first determination that a transmission operation is to be performed by the first radio”, “obtain at least one parameter that indicates

-an indication of a received signal strength of a wireless signal received via the first radio and/or the second radio (Col. 3 line 64 – col. 4 line 7: At stage D (which is “after a determination that a transmission operation is to be performed by the first radio” in stage C), the scanning Bluetooth device 106 determines an RSSI for an RF signal received by the collocated WLAN device 108 (WLAN RSSI) (“an indication of a received signal strength of a wireless signal received”).
-The WLAN device 108 may communicate the WLAN RSSI to the scanning Bluetooth device 106.)”; “determine whether to allow the first radio to perform the transmission operation during the second time period” “based on the at least one parameter (Col. 4 lines 15 – 43: At stage E, the scanning Bluetooth device 106 accesses a Bluetooth transmission policy 114 to determine whether the scanning Bluetooth device 106 can transmit the inquiry response without interfering with the collocated WLAN device.
-The Bluetooth transmission policy 114 may indicate a power level at which the Bluetooth scanning device 106 may transmit the inquiry response based on the WLAN RSSI (“based on the at least one parameter”), the Bluetooth RSSI.)”.
+(a) a received signal strength of a wireless signal received from at least one external device via the first radio and/or the second radio (Col. 3 line 64 – col. 4 line 7: At stage D (which is subsequent to the step of “make a first determination that a transmission operation is to be performed by the first radio” in stage C), the scanning Bluetooth device 106 determines an RSSI for an RF signal received by the collocated WLAN device 108 (WLAN RSSI) (“indicates (a) a received signal strength of a wireless signal received from at least one external device”).
+The WLAN device 108 may communicate the WLAN RSSI to the scanning Bluetooth device 106.)”; “make a second determination to allow the first radio to transmit” “by performing the transmission operation during the second time period” “wherein the second determination is made based on the at least one parameter (Col. 4 lines 15 – 43: At stage E, the scanning Bluetooth device 106 accesses a Bluetooth transmission policy 114 to determine whether the scanning Bluetooth device 106 can transmit the inquiry response without interfering with the collocated WLAN device.
+The Bluetooth transmission policy 114 may indicate a power level at which the Bluetooth scanning device 106 may transmit the inquiry response based on the WLAN RSSI (“based on the at least one parameter”), the Bluetooth RSSI.
+In contrast, col. 9 lines 15 – 23: The Bluetooth coexistence device 105 can also direct the Bluetooth controller 107 to not respond to the inquiry frame if it is determined that both the Bluetooth RSSI and the WLAN RSSI are low.
+Thus the determination can be made both ways: whether to allow or deny)”.

 Regarding claim 3, Hammer teaches “wherein: the audio content comprises one or more audio channels (corresponds to setup in FIG 9 in which the digital audio stream is not separated into channels but is combined to become monaural.
 See paragraph 0073.
-Reception of a single channel 710 from mobile phone 120 by the speaker 604); and to play back comprises to play back all of the one or more audio channels in synchrony with playback of all of the one or more audio channels by the second playback device (paragraph 0073: A monaural stream 912 may then be transmitted to any number of speakers for simultaneous playback.
+Reception of a single channel 710 from mobile phone 120 by the speaker 604); and to play back comprises to play back all of the one or more audio channels in synchrony with playback of all of the one or more audio channels by the at least one second playback device (paragraph 0073: A monaural stream 912 may then be transmitted to any number of speakers for simultaneous playback.
 That is, in such a configuration, the same speaker may be used in an array of speakers to play back monaural audio from a streamed source, from a variety of sources, including mobile devices, which stream audio from their libraries or from the Internet.
 In this case, all speakers may play the same audio simultaneously to cover a large area like a whole house or outdoor party with sound.).”

-Regarding claim 4, Hammer teaches “wherein: the audio content is multi-channel audio content comprising a plurality of audio channels (FIG 7 and paragraph 0070: reception of the multichannel audio stream 708/710 including multiple channels of audio represented as 1, 2, . . . n.); and to play back comprises to play back a first subset of the plurality of audio channels in synchrony with playback of a second subset of the plurality of audio channels by the second playback device, the second subset of the plurality of audio channels being non-overlapping with the first subset of the plurality of audio channels (paragraph 0069: A processor 308 is used to separate the received streamed audio file into multiple discrete channels, such as and not limited to Stereo, Stereo with Subwoofer, Dolby or DTS 5.1 or 7.1 Surround Sound.
+Regarding claim 4, Hammer teaches “wherein: the audio content is multi-channel audio content comprising a plurality of audio channels (FIG 7 and paragraph 0070: reception of the multichannel audio stream 708/710 including multiple channels of audio represented as 1, 2, . . . n.); and to play back comprises to play back a first subset of the plurality of audio channels in synchrony with playback of a second subset of the plurality of audio channels by the at least one second playback device, the second subset of the plurality of audio channels being non-overlapping with the first subset of the plurality of audio channels (paragraph 0069: A processor 308 is used to separate the received streamed audio file into multiple discrete channels, such as and not limited to Stereo, Stereo with Subwoofer, Dolby or DTS 5.1 or 7.1 Surround Sound.
 Each audio channel may be sent to a different speaker for playback at a specific time to achieve the desired spatial effect of stereo or surround sound.
 Therefore, by playing all channels simultaneously (“in synchrony”), the desired spatial effect of stereo or surround sound may be realized.
 In configurations like stereo and other options of paragraph 0069, the audio channels are “non-overlapping”).”

-Regarding claim 5, Hammer teaches “wherein: the multi-channel audio content is stereo audio content comprising a first audio channel and a second audio channel; and to play back comprises to play back the first audio channel in synchrony with playback of the second audio channel by the second playback device (paragraph 0069: A processor 308 is used to separate the received streamed audio file into multiple discrete channels including Stereo.
+Regarding claim 5, Hammer teaches “wherein: the multi-channel audio content is stereo audio content comprising a first audio channel and a second audio channel; and to play back comprises to play back the first audio channel in synchrony with playback of the second audio channel by the at least one second playback device (paragraph 0069: A processor 308 is used to separate the received streamed audio file into multiple discrete channels including Stereo.
 Each audio channel may be sent to a different speaker for playback at a specific time to achieve the desired spatial effect of stereo.
 Therefore, by playing all channels simultaneously, the desired spatial effect of stereo may be realized.
 Similar effect is described in paragraph 0072 with respect to FIG 8.
 Additionally, as stated in paragraphs 0069 and 0072, the speaker 604 itself may separate and play the assigned channel.
 Although plurality of speakers is shown in each of FIG 7 and FIG 8, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application that if only one additional speaker 704 is used in combination with the main speaker 604, the latter would play one channel of a stereo and the former would play another channel of the stereo).”

 With respect to “the communication interface is configured to determine whether the second radio is to perform a second transmission operation during the first time period when the first radio is designated as the prioritized radio”, as was explained in the rejection of claim 1 above, in the device of combined Hammer and Chao’s disclosures, “the second radio” was mapped to Wi-Fi radio and “the first time period” was mapped to the period when Bluetooth or 802.15.4 radio device is assigned higher priority.